Alarm-Siren/arduino-kicad-library/README.md

 The word "Arduino" is a registered trademark of [Arduino](https://www.arduino.cc/).
 This trademark is used in this library to refer to Arduino products and to identify Arduino-related non-commercial content, as permitted by Arduino's [trademark guidelines](https://www.arduino.cc/en/trademark).
 This project is not affiliated with nor endorsed by Arduino.

+### Warranty Disclaimer

+This library is provided in the hope that it will be useful, but without any warranties of any kind.
+Your use of this library is at your own risk.
+For the full warranty disclaimer, see Section 5 of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## FAQ

 Answers to some common questions about this library.